The West Wing: Episodes

-In The West Wing, as in many serial dramas, multiple story arcs span several episodes and entire seasons.
+Multiple story arcs on The West Wing span several episodes and entire seasons.
 In addition to these long-running narratives, each episode contains smaller storylines that usually begin and end within a single episode.

 Most episodes follow President Bartlet and his staff through particular legislative or political issues.
 Plots can range from behind-closed-doors negotiating with Congress to personal problems like post-traumatic stress disorder, from which Josh suffers during the second season.
 The typical episode loosely follows the President and his staff through their day, generally following several plots connected by some idea or theme.
 A large, fully connected set of the White House allowed the producers to create shots with very few cuts and long, continuous master shots of staff members conversing as they walk through the hallways.
 These "walk and talks" became a trademark of the show.
 The final two seasons presented a narrative change, with the focus of the show divided between plots in the West Wing with President Bartlet and his remaining senior staffers and plots revolving around the rest of the main cast on the campaign trail for the 2006 election.